Chhavi Rajawat

-Chhavi Rajawat was the Sarpanch of her village Soda, 60 km from Jaipur.
+Chhavi Rajawat is an Indian politician.
+She was the former sarpanch of Soda, in Rajasthan, India.

 Early life

 Rajawat was born in Jaipur, Rajasthan.
 She is from a small village called Soda in Malpura tehsil, but belongs to a wealthy and nobility linked family.Tonk district.
 She is an alumna of Rishi Valley School, Mayo College Girls School and Lady Shri Ram College and holds an MBA from Balaji Institute of Modern Management Pune.

 Personal life

 Rajawat divides her time between her village, Soda, and Jaipur where she lives with her parents.
 She also tends to a hotel owned by the family and the numerous horses that are part of her riding school.

 She studied at Rishi Valley School in Andhra Pradesh; Mayo College Girls’ School in Rajasthan and Lady Shri Ram College for Women in Delhi.
 After her MBA from Sri Balaji Society Pune, she worked for companies such as the Times of India, Carlson Group of Hotels, and Airtel.